JoaoBritoUBI/BatalhaNaval/README.md

 ```

 ## The Verdict
-In general, the code makes use of both generic and Haskell specific functionalities, like:
+In general, the code makes use of both generic and Haskell specific functionalities, among which:

 * List Comprehension;
 * Curried Functions;